wp-plugins/printful-shipping-for-woocommerce/readme.txt

 First release

 == Changelog ==

+= 1.1.1 =
+* Ignore virtual and downloadable products when calculating shipping rates

 = 1.1 =
 * Added option to calculate sales tax rates for locations where it is required for Printful orders